ycsek/BCS015/README.md

 ## Author: Yuchen Shi

-BCS015 is a course in Computer Network offered by the Faculty of Data Science of the City University of Macau
+BCS015 is a course in Computer Network offered by the Faculty of Data Science of the City University of Macau.

+Recording academic year: 2024-2025